 She also achieved success at an earlier age when she was named BBC Radio 2 Choir Girl of the Year 2000.
 She went on to record the album “Passiontide” for Naxos to critical acclaim, and has since released solo tracks under Chandos Movies and Divine Art Recordings Group.

 Covid-19 saw the postponement of her English National Opera debut this year, when she was due to cover and sing the role of Kitchen Boy in ‘Rusalka’.
-Recently, she has recorded twice for BBC Radio 3 documentaries, the last being performances of songs by John Foulds and is currently working on two CDs, featuring the songs of Michael Head and Eric Thiman and a second of songs by Herbert Howells and York Bowen.
-She has just been the soloist in a concert at Baroquestock with the Istante Collective.
+Recently, she has recorded two BBC Radio 3 documentaries, the last being performances of songs by John Foulds and two CDs, featuring the songs of Michael Head and Eric Thiman and a second of songs by Herbert Howells and York Bowen.
+She was the soloist in a concert at Baroquestock with the Istante Collective.

 “Emily Gray was an immensely sympathetic Mrs Grose, younger than is usually cast she was clearly not in the same social class as the Governess, and Gray made Mrs Grose’s need for approbation and friendship of the Governess key to the character.
 It was a riveting performance which helped to redefine the opera.”

 “Gray, with her powerful honeyed mezzo, brings unusual expressivity and intensity to the housekeeper, who seems to have a crush on the Governess.”